-Some less common causes of vaginal itching include pre-cancerous cells and a parasitic infection called pinworms.
+Some less common causes of vaginal itching include pre-cancerous cells and a parasitic infection called "pinworms."
 Skin conditions like psoriasis can also affect the vagina and vulva, but since this fact isn't well-known, women may be aware of their skin condition but never make the connection to their vaginal itching.

 If your vaginal itching is persistent and you can't connect it to any of the potential irritants listed here, you should schedule an appointment with your OB/GYN to make sure you aren't dealing with something more serious.

-Many women assume their vaginal itching is the result of a yeast infection and buy over-the-counter medications without getting a proper diagnosis.
-While there's no evidence that this approach will cause you any harm, it also won't help alleviate your itching, and may delay diagnosis of a more serious issue.
+Many women assume their vaginal irritation is the result of a yeast infection and buy over-the-counter medications without getting a proper diagnosis.
+While there's no evidence that this approach will cause you any harm, it also won't help alleviate your itching, and may delay diagnosis of a more serious health issue.